hunvreus/sweepboard.com/source/faq.md

 **How do I collaborate with other contributors?**

-Octokan is a real-time web app, if you want to collaborate with others on it, just send them the URL for the board you're viewing and once they have authenticated they are on that board and you will see each others changes!
+SweepBoard is a real-time web app, if you want to collaborate with others on it, just send them the URL for the board you're viewing and once they have authenticated they are on that board and you will see each others changes!
 Providing they have permissions to view that repository on GitHub.

 **How much does it cost?**